HakaiInstitute/kelp-o-matic/docs/beginner_guide/post_processing.md

 be removed
 manually.

-1. Select using the edit tool or “Select by Lasso” tool
+1. Select using the edit tool or `Select by Lasso` tool
 2. Delete the selected polygon(s)
 3. Save edits.